Thought Provoking

 Western capitalism is by permission of democracy and in many cases, optimizes for economic efficiency and distribution of outputs based on individual contributions.
 Capitalism has achieved economic growth but in the age of AI we should not focus on efficiency alone, but add the objective of reduced income disparity as an equally important outcome, given the role of equality in human happiness.

 Capitalism may need to evolve in the face of AI-driven changes.
-The diminishing need for traditional economic efficiency gives us room to prioritize empathetic capitalism and economic equality alongside efficiency.
+The diminishing need for economic efficiency gives us room to prioritize empathetic capitalism and economic equality alongside efficiency.
 Disparity beyond a certain point will lead to social unrest, so we must enact policy with this in mind and share the abundance AI creates more equally, despite the job losses.
 I grew up a fan of some inequality (read “incentives to work harder”) provided there were great opportunities for social mobility.
 Further, capitalism today has strayed to some new form whereby demand generation efforts in certain sectors (read advertising and equivalents) exceed economic efficiency benefits, making us want things we did not know we wanted.
 This is not additive to societal well-being.
 We’re at a point where an improvement to our current capitalistic system would be net positive.
 Unironically, those societies which choose to embrace this technology (and not all will equally) to the fullest will have a much greater capacity to practice empathetic capitalism, by dint of the abundance AI will unlock for them.

 B. Wage compression and job disruptions alongside increased productivity